privacyidea/adfs-provider/README.md

 | send_empty_pass | Set this to `1` to send a request to validate/check with the username and an empty pass prior to the login.
 This can be used to trigger challenges depending on the configuration in privacyIDEA and **requires no service account**.
 If `trigger_challenges` is enabled, this setting has no effect. |
 | use_upn | Set this to `1` to use the Windows UPN (person@company.com) as the username for requests to privacyIDEA. |

+### Domain to Realm Mapping
+It is possible to map different Windows domains to different privacyIDEA realms.
+To achieve this, add the subkey `HKLM\SOFTWARE\Netknights GmbH\PrivacyIDEA-ADFS\realm-mapping`.
+Now you can add REG_SZ entries that have the name of the Windows domain and the value of the corresponding privacyIDEA realm.
+Note that the realm mapping takes precedence over the general realm that can be configured as explained in the previous section.

 ## Debugging
 Errors in the provider can be found by looking at the Windows Event Log or activating the `debug_log` setting.
 If the installer fails to install/uninstall the Provider, a logfile for that process can be created using the `cmd`: